snailonbail/obsidian-vault/Roll Tempus/CurioBOT.md

 	Charisma: 18

 Overworld:
-* Burning Hands    - Light bonfires
-* Bridge                 - Become a bridge
+* Become Bridge   - Become a bridge

 Passive:
 * Dark One's Blessing   - Killing an enemy gives a shield to the character; (6 hp)